husnaincodes/Python-Projects/README.md

 Python Hands-on Projects

 This repository contains a collection of simple Python projects developed to practice programming concepts and problem-solving skills.
-Each project is designed to strengthen the fundamentals of Python and prepare for advanced applications such as data analysis and machine learning.
+Each project is designed to strengthen the fundamentals of Python.

 Contents